What Bloggers Should Be Doing?

 I still call it webmaster tools, but it’s the same thing.
 If you’re diving into Google Analytics, you better be diving into webmaster tools as well!
 In the search console, you can ensure that Google is crawling your site properly.
-It will show you crawl errors and where they stem from, what people are searching your site for, and you can even build a custom search engine (which is great for round-ups).
+It will show you crawl errors and where they stem from, what people are searching your site for, and you can even build a custom search engine.

 If you’ve decided to not monetize your blog, you can skip this one.